Melissa Benoist: Personal life

 During her first semester in college, when she was learning to ride a bike, a cab backed into her and left a visible scar above her eyebrows.
 She also has a tattoo of a bicycle on her left foot.

 In 2015, it was announced that she and her Glee co-star Blake Jenner were married.
 Benoist commented that they had been married "longer than anybody knows", with some sources claiming that the couple actually wed the same year of their engagement in 2013.
 In late December 2016, she filed for divorce citing "irreconcilable differences".
 The divorce was finalized in December 2017.

 Also in 2015, Benoist suffered an injury that tore her iris.
 The incident caused one pupil to be enlarged.
 In November 2019, Benoist shared an Instagram video chronicling her experience as a survivor of domestic violence in order to raise awareness.
-She revealed that the injury to her iris was due to an iPhone being thrown at her during a domestic dispute, in a relationship marked by repeated abuse.
+She revealed that the injury to her iris was due to an iPhone being thrown at her during a domestic dispute, in a relationship marred by repeated abuse.
 Previously, the injury had been said to have been caused when she tripped down stairs and fell into a potted plant.
 Benoist also stated in her video that she had experienced extreme control, manipulation, and cycles of severe violence including being slapped, punched, shoved into a wall, dragged by her hair, and choked during the relationship.
 In October 2020, her ex-husband Blake Jenner wrote a lengthy Instagram post in which he admitted to causing the eye injury and confirmed the infliction of abuse throughout the relationship.
 He also stated that she had physically assaulted him at other times, resulting in injury.
 Benoist previously stated in her original video that she began fighting back in defense against Jenner's attacks during the relationship.
 Benoist has discussed healing from the trauma of the relationship and stated that doing EMDR therapy saved her life.

 In 2016, Benoist met Chris Wood when he was cast as Mon-El in the second season of Supergirl, and their romantic relationship was confirmed in 2017.
 On the relationship she recalls, "we met each other at the perfect time in our lives."
 In October 2017, Benoist helped with Wood's launch of his campaign "IDONTMIND" which works to decrease stigma around mental health and provide resources and education.
 She discussed her own struggle with depression and anxiety attacks since she was 13 years old.
 She said that Wood's words encouraged her to share her own issues with depression with others.
 Benoist and Wood announced their engagement on February 10, 2019, and married in September 2019, holding a private ceremony in Ojai, California.
-On March 4, 2020, the couple announced on Instagram that they were expecting their first child.
-They announced the birth of their son on September 25, 2020.
+Their son was born in September 2020.